Dictionary » Verbs » Wane – Meaning, Definition, Synonyms and Antonyms

 • The moon began to wane after reaching its full brightness.

-• Her enthusiasm for the project started to wane over time.
+• Her enthusiasm for the project started to wane once the deadlines became stricter.

-• The politician’s influence waned after the scandal.
+• The politician’s influence began to wane after the scandal.

-• Interest in the old tradition is waning among the youth.
+• Interest in the old tradition is waning among younger community members.

-• As the evening wore on, his energy began to wane.
+• As the evening wore on, his energy started to wane during the long meeting.

 Wane Synonyms